An Experimental Study of Noise Reduction in Wind Turbine Airfoils with Serrated Trailing Edges: Conclusions

 \section{Conclusions}

-This study focuses on the experimental investigation of noise reduction using serrated trailing edge airfoils in a wind tunnel.
-It is divided into three parts: acoustic spectral characteristics, sound field directivity, and wake flow field measurements.
-In the first part, four factors influencing the sound power level are considered: Reynolds number (Re), angle of attack ($\alpha$), serration parameters (serration height $h$, wavelength $\lambda$, and aspect ratio $\lambda/h$), and model type (airfoil or flat plate).
-The second part primarily examines the effects of frequency ($f$), model type, and Reynolds number on the far-field sound radiation.
-The third part involves wake flow field measurements, with a focus on the fluctuating velocities at measurement points.
+This study offers an experimental measurement of noise reduction achieved with airfoils featuring serrated trailing edges in a low turbulence wind tunnel.
+The measurement can be divided into two main segments: acoustic spectral characteristics and wake flow field measurements.
+The first segment evaluates the influence of several factors on sound power level, including Reynolds number, angle of attack, serration parameters, and model type, along with far-field sound radiation patterns.
+The second segment investigates the relationship between noise reduction and flow field characteristics, focusing on fluctuation velocities at specific measurement points downstream.
+This part examines how changes in the wake flow field correlate with variations in noise reduction performance.